bacady/Manual_testing/Final project/README.md

 Full regression testing is needed after the bugs are fixed
 <h2>1.7 Test Completion</h2>
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team

-The traceability matrix was generated and can be found here: Traceability_matrix.csv Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23 A number of 23 test cases were planned for execution and all of them were executed A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low
+The traceability matrix was generated and can be found here: [Traceability Matrix.xlsx](https://github.com/bacady/Manual_testing/blob/main/Final%20project/Traceability%20Matrix.xlsx)
+Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23 A number of 23 test cases were planned for execution and all of them were executed A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low